What is RHIA (Registered Health Information Administrator)?

 RHIA salary

-It is not easy to quantify how much an RHIA certification is worth in a paycheck.
-According to the latest available numbers from the U.S. Bureau of Labor Statistics, generally, health information managers earn a median salary of $96,540 annually.
+It is not easy to quantify the value of an RHIA certification in a paycheck.
+According to the latest available numbers from the U.S. Bureau of Labor Statistics, health information managers generally earn a median salary of $96,540 annually.
+An AHIMA survey places the average salary for RHIT professionals at about $91,450.
 Some job search sites, such as Indeed.com, indicate lower salaries for these careers.

 Although a RHIA certification is not the sole determinant of salary levels, a job candidate who is an RHIA may be able to command higher pay and more responsibility.

-For example, in the past, AHIMA indicated through survey results that a healthcare coder with a RHIA credential could earn 15% more in pay than a coder without the certification.
+For example, in the past, AHIMA indicated through survey results that a healthcare coder with an RHIA credential could earn 15% more in pay than a coder without the certification.

 Career growth and future outlook

-A combination of heavy technology use in healthcare and an aging baby boomer population has increased the demand for health information management professionals, including RHIAs.
+A combination of heavy technology use in healthcare and an aging population has increased the demand for health information management professionals, including RHIAs.

 While continuing to hold jobs in traditional healthcare settings, such as hospitals and long-term care facilities, RHIAs are also finding job opportunities in nonpatient settings that have ties to the medical field, according to AHIMA.